 Normally a minimum of an upper second-class UK Bachelor's degree or an overseas qualification of an equivalent standard.
 Professional experience in the fields of health and development is desirable.
 An applicant whose qualifications vary from UCL standards may be admitted if evidence of an adequate academic background and work experience in an appropriate field can be shown.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 Global Health and Development: tropEd is a route through the Global Health and Development MSc, which combines UCL modules with modules taken at tropEd network institutions in the UK, Europe and around the world.
 This route maximises professional and educational networking opportunities and international experiences that enhance employability.

-Education at the UCL Institute for Global Health is cross-disciplinary, with teaching led by experts drawn from health policy, economics, philosophy, political science, anthropology, epidemiology and medicine.
+At UCL's Institute for Global Health, you will benefit from our cross-disciplinary approach to study.
+Teaching is led by experts drawn from health policy, economics, philosophy, political science, anthropology, epidemiology and medicine.

 The tropEd MSc consists of core and optional modules and a dissertation.
-The tropEd degree allows for optional modules to be selected from tropEd network affiliated institutions around the world that the Global Health and Development MSc does not.
+The tropEd degree allows you to select optional modules from tropEd network affiliated institutions around the world that the Global Health and Development MSc does not.

 Course contact details